aquasecurity/appshield/policies/kubernetes/readme.md

-## The most comperhensive REGO library for Kubernetes workload configuration checks
+## Comprehensive REGO library for Kubernetes workload configuration checks

 Examples:
 - Use our REGO policies with tools such as OPA Gatekeeper and Conftest to check kubernetes resources configurations